-Climate change can have strong impacts on poverty in drylands (medium confidence) (Hallegatte and Rozenberg, 2017; Hertel and Lobell, 2014).
-Globally, Hallegatte et al. (2015) project that without rapid and inclusive progress on eradicating multidimensional poverty, climate change can increase the number of the people living in poverty by 35 to 122 million people until 2030.
-Although these numbers are global and not specific to drylands, the highest impacts in terms of the share of the national populations being affected are projected to be in the drylands areas of the Sahel region, eastern Africa and South Asia (Stephane Hallegatte et al., 2015).
-The impacts of climate change on poverty vary depending on whether the household is a net agricultural buyer or seller.
-Modelling results showed that poverty rates would increase by about one-third among the urban households and non-agricultural self-employed in Malawi, Uganda, Zambia, and Bangladesh due to high agricultural prices and low agricultural productivity under climate change (Hertel et al., 2010).
-On the contrary, modelled poverty rates fell substantially among agricultural households in Chile, Indonesia, Philippines and Thailand, because higher prices compensated for productivity losses (Hertel et al., 2010).
+19 Climate change can have strong impacts on poverty in drylands (medium confidence) (Hallegatte and 20 Rozenberg, 2017; Hertel and Lobell, 2014).
+Globally, Hallegatte et al. (2015) project that without rapid 21 and inclusive progress on eradicating multidimensional poverty, climate change can increase the 22 number of the people living in poverty by 35 to 122 million people until 2030.
+Although these numbers 23 are global and not specific to drylands, the highest impacts in terms of the share of the national 24 populations being affected are projected to be in the drylands areas of the Sahel region, eastern Africa 25 and South Asia (Stephane Hallegatte et al., 2015).
+The impacts of climate change on poverty vary 26 depending on whether the household is a net agricultural buyer or seller.
+Modelling results showed that 27 poverty rates would increase by about one-third among the urban households and non-agricultural self-28 employed in Malawi, Uganda, Zambia, and Bangladesh due to high agricultural prices and low 29 agricultural productivity under climate change (Hertel et al., 2010).
+On the contrary, modelled poverty 30 rates fell substantially among agricultural households in Chile, Indonesia, Philippines and Thailand, 31 because higher prices compensated for productivity losses (Hertel et al., 2010).

-3.6.
+33 3.7.
 Responses to Desertification under Climate Change

-Achieving sustainable development of dryland livelihoods requires avoiding dryland degradation through SLM and restoring and rehabilitating the degraded drylands due to their potential wealth of ecosystem benefits and importance to human livelihoods and economies (Thomas, 2008).
-A broad suite of on the ground response measures exist to address desertification (Scholes, 2009), be it in the form of improved fire and grazing management, the control of erosion; integrated crop, soil and water management, among others (Liniger and Critchley, 2007; Scholes, 2009).
-These actions are part of the broader context of dryland development and long-term SLM within coupled socio-economic systems (Reynolds et al., 2007; Stringer et al., 2017; Webb et al., 2017).
-Many of these response options correspond to those grouped under land transitions in the IPCC Special Report on Global Warming of 1.5°C (Table 6.4; Coninck et al., 2018).
-It is therefore recognised that such actions require financial, institutional and policy support for their wide-scale adoption and sustainability over time (3.6.3; 4.8.5; 6.4.4).
+34 Achieving sustainable development of dryland livelihoods requires avoiding dryland degradation 35 through SLM and restoring and rehabilitating the degraded drylands due to their potential wealth of 36 ecosystem benefits and importance to human livelihoods and economies (Thomas, 2008).
+A broad suite 37 of on the ground response measures exist to address desertification (Scholes, 2009), be it in the form of 38 improved fire and grazing management, the control of erosion; integrated crop, soil and water 39 management, among others (Liniger and Critchley, 2007; Scholes, 2009).
+These actions are part of the 40 broader context of dryland development and long-term SLM within coupled socio-economic systems 41 (Reynolds et al., 2007; Stringer et al., 2017; Webb et al., 2017).
+Many of these response options 42 correspond to those grouped under land transitions in the IPCC Special Report on Global Warming of 43 1.5°C (Table 6.4; Coninck et al., 2018).
+It is therefore recognised that such actions require financial, 44 institutional and policy support for their wide-scale adoption and sustainability over time (3.7.3; 4.9.5; 45 6.5.4).

-3.6.1.
+46 3.7.1.
 SLM Technologies and Practices: on the Ground Actions

 A broad range of activities and measures can help avoid, reduce and reverse degradation across the dryland areas of the world.
-Many of these actions also contribute to climate change adaptation and mitigation, with further sustainable development co-benefits for poverty reduction and food security (high confidence) (6.3).
-As preventing desertification is strongly preferable and more cost-effective than allowing land to degrade and then attempting to restore it (IPBES, 2018b; Webb et al., 2013), there is a growing emphasis on avoiding and reducing land degradation, following the Land Degradation Neutrality framework (Cowie et al., 2018; Orr et al., 2017; 4.8.5).
+Many of these actions also contribute to climate change adaptation and allowing land to degrade and then attempting to restore it (IPBES, 2018b; Webb et al., 2013), there is a